The Clear Edge

 The Executive Summary

-Founders at $50K–$125K waste 6–12 months and $192K–$288K building infrastructure for the stage they want instead of the one they are in; this Revenue Stage Roadmap shows exactly which 3–5 systems to build now so you can unlock $18K–$40K in monthly growth faster.
+Founders at $50K–$125K waste 6–12 months and $192K–$288K building infrastructure for the stage they want instead of the one they’re in; this Revenue Stage Roadmap shows exactly which 3–5 systems to build now so you can unlock $18K–$40K in monthly growth faster.

-• Who this is for: Service founders, coaches, consultants, and agency owners between $50K–$150K/month who are already working 35–45 hours weekly and feel “stuck building” dashboards, SOPs, and org charts instead of growing revenue.
+• Who this is for: Service founders, coaches, consultants, and agency owners between $50K–$150K/month already working 35–45 hours weekly who feel stuck building dashboards, SOPs, and org charts instead of growing revenue.

-• What changes if you apply it: You replace a 15–20 item build list with 3–5 targeted builds per stage, turn 8 months of flat $54K revenue into $78K in 60 days, add $18K–$40K in monthly revenue at each stage, cut chaotic hours spent on the wrong systems, and compound gains as you advance from $50K to $125K+ with focused infrastructure.
+• What changes if you apply it: You replace a 15–20 item build list with 3–5 targeted builds per stage, cut dead build hours, and unlock $18K–$40K in monthly revenue as you move from $50K toward $125K+.

 Written by Nour Boustani for $50K–$150K/month founders and operators who want to add $18K–$40K in monthly revenue at each stage without wasting 6–12 months building systems they don’t need yet.